|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 10) Existence, conservation and quantization of electric charge;

-11) A vector electric field which is a function of the spacial distribution of electric charge;
+11) A vector electric field which is a function of the spacial distribution of electric charge and changes in magnetic field;

-12) A vector magnetic field which is a function of the motion of electric charge;
+12) A vector magnetic field which is a function of the motions of distributed electric charges;

 13) A vector gravitational field which is a function of the spacial distribution of energy;